Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Numerical Results

+We consider randomly generated problem instances, enabling us to vary certain parameters to evaluate their effects on the regret and the mean queue length achieved by a scheduling algorithm.
+Each experiment was conducted with 10 independent repetitions.
+Additionally, we conducted experiments using problem instances generated from a real-world data trace obtained from a large-scale cluster computing system; these results are presented in the Appendix~\ref{app:real}.

-Our basic setting for generating random problem instances is defined as follows.
-We consider the case of identical traffic intensities, i.e. $\rho_i=\rho/I$ for all $i\in\I$, and identical number of servers per server class, i.e. $n_j = n/J$ for all $j\in \J$, for the number of servers $n$.
-Specifically, we assume $\rho = 1$ and $n=4$, which amounts to the system load $\rho/n = 0.25$ (we obtained similar results for different system loads, e.g. $0.125$ and $0.5$, which we omit for brevity).
-We set $a=1$ for the range of rewards, the mean job service times to be identical equal to $1/\mu$, and set the dimension $d$ of feature vectors to $2$.
-The mean rewards follow the bilinear model with feature vectors $\{u_i,\ i\in \I\}$ and $\{v_j,\ j\in \J\}$ with values of features set to independent samples from a uniform distribution on $[0,1]$ and then normalized such that $\|u_i\|_2=1$ for all $i\in \I$ and $\|v_j\|_2=1$ for all $j\in \J$.
-The elements of the parameter $\theta$ are set to independent samples from a uniform distribution on $[0,1]$ and then normalized such that $\|\theta\|_2=1$.
-Each stochastic reward has a Gaussian noise with mean zero and variance $0.01$.
+Our basic setup of synthetic experiments is as follows.
+We consider identical traffic intensities over job classes, $\rho_i=\rho/I$ for all $i\in\I$, and identical number of servers over server classes, $n_j = n/J$ for all $j\in \J$, with the total number of servers $n$.
+Specifically, we assume $\rho = 1$ and $n=4$, resulting in the system load of $\rho/n = 0.25$.
+We set $T=500$, $1/\mu=1$, $I=10$, $J=2$, and $d=2$.
+The mean rewards follow the bilinear model with feature vectors ${u_i,\ i\in \I}$ and ${v_j,\ j\in \J}$, with the values of features set to independent samples from uniform distribution on $[0,1]$, and then normalized such that $\|u_i\|_2=1$ for all $i\in \I$ and $\|v_j\|_2=1$ for all $j\in \J$.
+The elements of the unknown parameter $\theta$ are set to independent samples from uniform distribution on $[0,1]$, and then normalized such that $\|\theta\|_2=1$.
+Stochastic rewards have independent additive Gaussian noises with mean zero and variance $0.01$.
 We set the value of parameter $\gamma$ to $1.2$.
-The value of parameter $V$ is set to the value that minimizes the regret bound of \eqref{equ:ropt1} for given time horizon $T$.
+The value of parameter $V$ is chosen to minimize the regret bound for a given time horizon $T$.

-\paragraph{Performance comparison.} We compare the performance of our algorithm with previously proposed algorithm in \cite{hsu2021integrated}, which we refer to as \texttt{UGDA-OL} (Utility-Guided Dynamic Assignment with Online Learning).
-We set $T=500$, $1/\mu=1$, $I=10$, and $J=2$.
-Figure~\ref{fig:com} shows that regret of \texttt{SABR} outperforms that of \texttt{UGDA-OL} which validates theoretical results.
-The performance gains of our algorithm come from the fact that our algorithm utilizes information acquired for a group of jobs in each class to learn reward parameters.
-Both algorithms achieve comparable mean queue lengths.

-\paragraph{Mean holding costs.} We next examine how mean holding costs.
-We set $I=10$, $J=2$, $1/\mu = 1$, and $T = 500$.
-Marginal job holding cost parameters $c_i$ are set to $7/4$ for a half of job classes and to $1/4$ for remaining job classes.
-The job classes having $c_i=7/4$ can be considered as high priority jobs and the other as low priority jobs.
-We set $w_i=c_i$ for all $i\in \I$ for \texttt{W-SABR} and $w_i=1$ for all $i\in \I$ for \texttt{SABR}.
-In Figure~\ref{fig:hold_cost} (a,b), \texttt{W-SABR} shows a lower job holding cost than \texttt{SABR} which is suggested by Theorem~\ref{thm:Q_len_bound_cost} while \texttt{W-SABR} and \texttt{SABR} show comparable regret bounds.
-Figure~\ref{fig:hold_cost} (c) shows the mean queue length for each job class for \texttt{W-SABR}.
-We can observe that jobs with higher weights have smaller mean queue lengths.
-Finally, Figure~\ref{fig:hold_cost} (d) for \texttt{SABR} shows that mean queue lengths tend to be independent of job classes as expected.